Virtual Private Network (VPN)

 To re-connect in the future, open FortiClient VPN, select SAML Login, then follow the instructions to complete sign in.

-macOS may require Full Disk Access
+MacOS May Require Full Disk Access

 On macOS devices, FortiClient may request Full Disk Access for FortiClient to work.
 This is because FortiClient has additional functions that other customers use for device security.
 UNLV does not use this function and does not collect data from your device.
 You may choose to disable Full Disk Access, however FortiClient may prompt you to re-enable it, or may not work.